Visualizing History: A 3D-Printed Journey To The Belgian Coastline During WWI

 Applying color to the model

-Because this model was 2500x450mm in total, it had to be digitally split up into several sections which were later reassembled after printing.
+Because this model was 2,500 x 450 mm in total, it had to be digitally split up into several sections which were later assembled after printing.
 One of the biggest challenges came when the model needed to be colored.
-Existing photographs of the coast were only available in black and white – so there were no visual representations of the coloring of the coast during the world war.
-The in-house coloring expert looked at existing research together with the museum to determine the most accurate shade – resulting in this detailed finish:
+Existing photographs of the coast were only available in black and white — so there were no visual representations of the coloring of the coast during the World War.
+Our in-house coloring expert looked at existing research together with the museum to determine the most accurate shade — resulting in this detailed finish:

 Colored details on the 3D-printed coastline model